 Describe the training that your small business is involved in.
 Include the following:

-- qualifications or courses that your employees are undertaking
+- the qualifications or courses that your employees are undertaking

 - number of employees actively engaged in training